Muhammadsoomro88/Go-Jira/README.md

-Fetch real-time stories data from JIRA to localhost using Golang.
+Fetches real-time stories data from JIRA to localhost using Golang.